 Six of last year’s top 10 finishers are returning in 2017.
 Aside from Dunne, and Moore, Alisaundre Morallos, 18, of Lakewood, Calif., who was 4th overall in last year’s Championship.
 Returning for her second year, Morallos is a Freshman at the University of Illinois.

 Elizabeth Wang, 17, of San Marino, Calif. will be playing in her fifth Silver Belle Championship, tying for 9th overall last year.
 She placed 4th in the Annika Invitational, 10th in the Rolex Girls Junior Championship and according to Junior Golf Scoreboard, is our highest ranked junior (#6 overall) competing.
 She was on the 3-member team representing the USA at the World Junior Girls’ Championship in 2016.

-Brittany Fan, 21, of Pearl City, Hawaii, who tied for 5th overall in last year’s Championship, is a Senior at the University of Colorado in Boulder.
+Brittany Fan, 21, of Pearl City, Hawaii, who tied for 5th overall in last year’s Championship, is a Senior at University of Colorado Boulder.
 She was a USGA Women's Amateur Qualifier and Los Angeles Women's Open Amateur Winner.

 Emilee Hoffman, 20, of Folsom, Calif. is a Sophomore at the University of Texas, tied with Fan for 5th Place.
 Hoffman was the Sacramento City Amateur Champion and Sacramento County Amateur Champion this past year.

 Arizona high school golfers include Jenny Bae and Toni St. John of Hamilton High School; Emily Mahar, Breyana Mathews and Ashley Menne (2016 and 2017 JGA of AZ Player of the Year) of Xavier College Prep; Madeleine Laux of Millennium High School; Alexandra Quihuis of Salpointe Catholic High School; and Kelly Su of Chaparral High School.